 This type of growth is hindered when we try to compare ourselves to others on the spiritual path, pretend to be ahead of where we actually are, or cling hard to the ultimate goal.
 So let us avoid that trap and focus on the journey right now, where we actually are, one step at a time.

 With time, as our practice deepens, there will be a sense of joy, peace, and freedom that comes from your spiritual practice that is unlike anything you can experience elsewhere.
 When that starts to happen… then whether it still takes you 5 months, 5 decades, or 5 lifetimes to achieve enlightenment, it won’t matter much.
 You are happy and well, in your unique place in the universe, and nothing else matters.

 “The first signs of progress on the path of Yoga are perfect health, physical lightness, a luminous face, a beautiful voice, and freedom from craving.” – Swetasvatara Upanishad

 Not bad, I’d say.

 For my side of things, I don’t practice 16 hours a day like monks do, nor do I follow the teachings perfectly.
-I meditate 2 hours per day, and try to follow the principles and practices during the day to the best of my ability.
-And I can tell you, from personal experience, that the fruits of the first steps in the path of Liberation are more valuable than anything the world can ever offer me!
+I meditate two to three hours per day, and try to follow the principles and practices during the day to the best of my ability.
+And I can tell you, from personal experience, that the fruits of the first steps in the path of Liberation are more valuable than anything the world can ever offer you!

 Keeping this in mind, and Enlightenment as a north (rather than an obsessive goal), I keep on the path happily, knowing I’m doing the best thing I could do with my life.
-Whether enlightenment exists or not, whether it is possible for me or not – seeking it seems to lead to a good life.
+Whether enlightenment exists or not, whether it is possible for me or not, whether it takes ten years or 10,000 years—seeking it seems to lead to a good life.

 Spirituality, in the end, is about finding the best way to live.
 Passionately explore your spiritual path; but also enjoy it.